 - .1 The spark plugs, points, rotor(s), distributor cap(s), ignition coil(s), high tension leads, mechanical ignition timing system components, multiple spark discharge and/or capacitive spark discharge components and rev limiting devices may be modified.
-Competitors are reminded that the computerized components (and their programming) of the ignition system and the engine management systems shall remain 'OE'. - .2 The battery may be replaced with any similar full-size automobile battery, provided the location is 'OE' and the quantity of batteries is not decreased. - .3 The air cleaner assembly may be modified to the intake side of the throttle body on normally aspirated engines and to the turbo or supercharger on forced induction engines.
+Competitors are reminded that the computerized components (and their programming) of the ignition system and the engine management systems shall remain 'OE'. - .2 The battery may be replaced with any similar full-size automobile battery of OE weight or more, provided the location is 'OE' and the quantity of batteries is not decreased. - .3 The air cleaner assembly may be modified to the intake side of the throttle body on normally aspirated engines and to the turbo or supercharger on forced induction engines.
 The 'OE' airflow sensor or throttle body may not be replaced or modified. - .4 Catch tanks, oil filters, fuel filters and oil coolers on the engine, transmission and final drive housing may be modified or added.
 Catch tanks may be either recirculating or vented to the atmosphere. - .5 Cylinders may be over-bored up to 1.016 mm (.040 in.) and the pistons replaced with 'OE' oversize pistons. - .6 The 'OE' 'limited-slip' type differential carrier may be replaced with an equivalent size 'OE' 'open' type differential carrier provided the ring and pinion gears remain 'OE' - .7 The traction control or similar system may be disabled or removed.
-Altering or disabling the traction control by reprogramming the ECU is NOT permitted. - .8 The engine and transmission locating mount(s) may be modified provided the location of the engine and transmission remain 'OE'. - .9 The engine cooling system may be modified.
-The thermostat(s) may be substituted or removed. - .10 Nut, bolts, screws, studs, washers and other similar fasteners may be replaced, provided that they serve no other function than to fasten items, as per 'OE'. - .11 The OE catalytic converter may be replaced with an aftermarket catalytic converter, and multiple OE catalytic converters may be replaced by one aftermarket catalytic converter provided they meet (not exempt) current provincial emissions regulations.
+Altering or disabling the traction control by reprogramming the ECU is NOT permitted. - .8 The engine, transmission and differential locating mount(s) may be modified provided the location of the engine, transmission and differential remain 'OE'. - .9 The engine cooling system may be modified.
+The thermostat(s) may be substituted or removed. - .10 Nut, bolts, screws, studs, washers and other similar fasteners may be replaced, provided that they serve no other function than to fasten items, as per 'OE'. - .11 The OE catalytic converter may be replaced with an aftermarket catalytic converter, and multiple OE catalytic converters may be replaced by at least one stock or aftermarket catalytic converter provided they are functioning and positioned between the cylinder head and a point no more than 6" from the most downstream OE cat location.
+Movement of the last remaining catalytic converter outside of this allowance requires the application of 5.0.B.4.
 All exhaust gases must pass through the catalytic converter except those vented by pre- turbo external waste gate(s).

 - .12 Fuel line rerouting, except into the interior, is permitted.
-Insulation may be added. - .13 An alternate driveshaft and/or half-shafts may be used. - .14 The clutch system may be modified.
+Insulation may be added. - .13 Alternate or modified driveshaft/half-shafts, axles, flywheels, universal joints, CV joints and wheel hubs may be used. - .14 The clutch system may be modified.
 The clutch system is defined as: linkage/operating system, bell housing, throw-out bearing, disc, clutch delay valve, pressure plate and pilot bearing.
 The transmission shift linkage may be modified. - .15 The exhaust system may be modified under the following limitations: - The cat-back exhaust system, excluding any other part of the exhaust manifold(s), may be modified provided the exhaust system meets (not exempt) current Ontario emission regulations. - Exhaust system components may be insulation wrapped or treated with high temperature coatings. - Wastegates may be ported. - .16 The automatic transmission shift program & torque converter may be modified. - .17 Underdrive or alternate accessory drive pulleys are permitted. - .18 An OE Limited Slip Differential, excluding the gear ratio, may be modified. - .19 Oil pans and pumps may be modified.

-4.82 SUSPENSION & RUNNING GEAR
+4.8.2 SUSPENSION & RUNNING GEAR